-Deliberative Polling® that measures public opinion on core issues before and after an event.
-Immigration, the economy, health care, the environment, and foreign policy were issue areas identified for A1R participant discussion based on respondent data from a previous NORC survey on top priorities for U.S. voters in the 2020 elections.
+The 2019 A1R event used a survey method called Deliberative Polling® that measures public opinion on core issues before and after an event.
+The issues discussed at A1R—immigration, the economy, health care, the environment, and foreign policy—were chosen based on data from a previous NORC survey on top priorities for U.S. voters in the 2020 elections.

-Participation in this project was voluntary and participants had the right to withdraw their consent or discontinue participation at any time without penalty or loss of benefits to which they were otherwise entitled.
-Like other studies conducted by NORC, participants had the right to refuse to answer particular questions.
-Participants’ individual privacy was maintained in all published and written data resulting from the study.
+Participation was voluntary.
+Participants could withdraw their consent or discontinue participation at any time without penalty or loss of benefits to which they were otherwise entitled.
+Like other studies conducted by NORC, participants had the right to refuse to answer particular questions, and their privacy was maintained in all published data from the study.